Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Where does prepaid rent go on the cash flow statement?

 For tenants, paying prepaid rent is an operating activity outflow.
 The initial payment reduces cash flow from operations.
-When the prepaid rent is later expensed, it is a non-cash adjustment on the cash flow statement if using the indirect method, but the initial cash hit happens when the check is written.
+When prepaid rent is later expensed, it is a non-cash adjustment on the cash flow statement under the indirect method, but the initial cash hit occurs when the check is written.

 How does prepaid rent differ from a security deposit?

-Prepaid rent is money intended to pay for the use of the property and will eventually be expensed.
-A security deposit is money held as collateral for damages and is usually refundable.
-You can learn more about managing this in our guide on how to manage rental property finances.
+Prepaid rent in accounting is money paid in advance to you by tenants to use your property which is recorded as an expense eventually.
+A security deposit is money held for possible damages and is usually returned.
+Learn more about in our guide on how to manage rental property finances.

 Can I spend prepaid rent immediately as a landlord?